-On top of Adobe DRM content, Bluefire Reader can handle EPUB and PDF files allowing you to transfer your own files from other places and have them conveniently in one place.
+On top of Adobe DRM content, Bluefire Reader can handle EPUB and PDF files, allowing you to transfer your own files from other places and have them conveniently in one place.
 Plus, Bluefire allows users to easily bookmark locations, highlight text, make annotations, and even use night mode across all your iOS devices, so you'll be able to read how and when you want.

-Bluefire Reader is a cleaner and more minimalist than other reader apps, making it perfect for people who don't care about all the fancy bells and whistles.
+Bluefire Reader is cleaner and more minimalist than other reader apps, making it perfect for people who don't care about all the fancy bells and whistles.

-Much like its nickname would indicate, Scribd, has a huge library of books, audiobooks, magazines, newspapers, and more that you can access for a monthly subscription fee, which varies in price depending on what tier you choose.
+Much like its nickname would indicate, Scribd has a huge library of books, audiobooks, magazines, newspapers, and more that you can access for a monthly subscription fee, which varies in price depending on what tier you choose.

 The app itself is extremely well organized and easy to navigate, plus all the typical functionality of great e-reader apps are included.
 You'll be able to annotate, highlight text, and use bookmarks whenever you please, all while being able to customize the look.